Explosions In Aurora: Suspect Scott Campbell In Custody But Motive Remains A Mystery

 AURORA, Colo.
 (CBS4) – Two bombs went off in two weeks, within a mile of each other, in neighborhoods in Aurora.
 The suspect, 44-year-old Scott Campbell, is in custody now, but it’s still unclear why the two locations were chosen — and residents in the area are shaken.

 In the first incident, an explosive device was detonated on Dec.
-25, 2020 about 5:30 a.m. near East Mansfield Avenue and South Reservoir Road.
+25, 2020, at about 5:30 a.m. near East Mansfield Avenue and South Reservoir Road.
 The explosion damaged two homes.

 The second explosion happened in the 4600 block of South Pagosa Circle — near South Buckley Road and East Wagontrail Parkway — at about 4:45 a.m. on Jan.
 7. That explosion damaged one home.